 - 1. All entries should be submitted in an 18 x 24 x 3.5-inch wooden display box with a clear plastic top.
 Boxes can be handmade or purchased as long as they are of the correct size and do not have a glass top.
 Please visit the website listed above for box instructions and plans. - 2.
 4-H members may choose to use one or two taxonomies: - a.
 As printed in "Insects in Kansas" book or - b.
 As printed on the "Insects in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net. - 3.
 Each exhibitor is required to identify each box with two identification labels bearing exhibitor's name, county or district, the class, and statement of taxonomy used.
 One label goes in the upper left corner of the box (inside) and the other on the lower right corner of the box (outside).
 Arrange specimens in the box so it can be displayed lengthwise. - 4.
 The number of orders, specimens (and families where required) must be included on both of the exhibitor's box identification labels. - 5.
 A completed 4-H Entomology Photo Release Form must be attached to the Entry Card for all exhibits. - 6.
 Arrangement of specimens: The preferred method is to arrange the insects in groups or rows parallel to the short sides of the box.
 Specimens are to be arranged by Order in the box, then family where required. - 7.
 Two labels should be centered on the pin beneath each specimen.
 First (closest to the specimen) is the common name label and the second label should include date/locality.
 Full county name, state abbreviation should be on the second label.
-Collector's name (or host) on the date/locality label is optional. - 8.
-The specimens should be collected by the exhibitor and should focus on Kansas insects.
+Collector's name (or host) on the date/locality label is optional. - The specimens should be collected by the exhibitor and should focus on Kansas insects.
 Insects may be collected from one county into bordering states and labeled accordingly.
 Please refer to "Entomology Collection Exhibit Resource" for full details on out-of-state insects in collections. - 9.
 Only specimens of the class Insecta should be included. - 10.
-Purchased insects are not to be exhibited in collections, but they may be used in educational displays. - 11.
-Specimens of soft bodied insects such as aphids, lice, termites, etc. should be exhibited in alcohol filled vials; however, the use of alcohol filled vials should be limited to only those specimens that lose their shape when pinned, since the vials pose a significant hazard to the rest of the collection if they become loose in transit. - 12.
-Any major violation of rules will result in the exhibit being dropped one ribbon placing.
-Examples would include, but are not limited to: incorrect display box size, missing paper work, feet on display boxes, no special project in notebooks, etc.
+Purchased insects are not to be exhibited in collections, but they may be used in educational displays.